electrode-io/electrode-native/docs/overview/what-is-ern.md

 Electrode Native is built on top of [React Native](https://github.com/facebook/react-native) and other tools such as [Yarn](https://github.com/yarnpkg/yarn) and [CodePush](https://github.com/Microsoft/react-native-code-push).
 Electrode Native does not contain any code modifications to these tools and frameworks.

-The core of the Electrode Native is written in JavaScript (ES6).
+The core of the Electrode Native is written in TypeScript and ES6.
 Some parts also contain native code: Java and Swift--mostly in the form of [Mustache](https://mustache.github.io/) templates used for native code generation.
 Some modules of Electrode Native are pure native projects--for example our Electrode Native bridge is a native Android/iOS library/framework project.

 When it comes to the platform code percentage of JavaScript code versus Native code, a good approximation would be 70% JavaScript and 30% native code.

 Electrode Native is composed of several modules that can be accessed using the Electrode Native CLI.
-Electrode Native runs on Node v4.5 runtime or newer versions.
+Electrode Native runs on Node 6 runtime or newer versions.
 Electrode Native runs on Mac OS X only.
 Windows support is scheduled to follow.
 Electrode Native also runs on Linux; however only minimal testing has verified this support.

 Electrode Native modules and features are briefly described below.
 You can find more information about each module in the specific module documentation.